 He had been born Oscar Fingal Wills O'Flahertie Wilde in Dublin on 16 October 1854 into the Anglo-Irish aristocracy.
 His early life was comfortable and cosseted and he was able to pursue his delight in poetry and the written word uninterrupted by travail or tribulation.

 After a brilliant academic career at Trinity College Dublin and Oxford University he dedicated himself to his writing and in 1882 he embarked upon a successful lecture tour of the United States.
 Upon his return he settled in London and on 29 May 1884 married the well-connected Constance Lloyd by whom he was to have two children.
 He was a vocal advocate of pleasure and became a leading member of the Aesthete Movement that placed beauty above all things.
 He was rich, famous and lauded.
-Life was good and it seemed that it could only get better but he hid a guilty secret.
+Life was good and it seemed that it could only get better, but he hid a guilty secret.

-Despite the fact that marriage had not been forced upon him and he had chosen to propose to Constance he was in fact homosexual.
+Even though marriage had not been forced upon him and he had chosen to propose to Constance he was in fact homosexual.
 Whether or not up to this point it had been a suppressed homosexuality remains a matter of conjecture though it seems unlikely.

-His first known homosexual encounter was with the precocious seventeen year old son of rich Canadian parents, Robert 'Robbie' Ross.
+His first known homosexual encounter was with the precocious seventeen-year-old son of rich Canadian parents, Robert 'Robbie' Ross.
 He had fallen in love with Wilde’s poetry and now determined to seduce the man.
-It has been suggested by some that he first cornered Wilde in a public lavatory but it is likely they were introduced to one another at the Marigold Club by a mutual acquaintance and it is widely held now that it was the openly homosexual Ross who first introduced Wilde to homosexual sex.
+It has been suggested by some that he first cornered Wilde in a public lavatory, but it is likely they were introduced to one another at the Marigold Club by a mutual acquaintance and it is widely held now that it was the openly homosexual Ross who first introduced Wilde to homosexual sex.

-In the summer of 1891, the 38 year old Wilde met an aspiring young poet Lord Alfred Douglas, also known as Bosie, at a tea party.
+In the summer of 1891, the 38-year-old Wilde met an aspiring young poet Lord Alfred Douglas, also known as Bosie, at a tea party.
 Wilde was immediately struck by the beauty of this young man sixteen years his junior and he soon began to shower him with gifts.
 They wrote frequently to one another, often they stayed overnight in each other’s homes and a deep friendship quickly developed but few people suspected anything untoward.
 Oscar was after all a happily married man with children.